How COVID-19 Impacts People with Diabetes

 - Bluish lips or face

-Q: What should I do to prevent the spread of COVID-19 in my home—and what do I do if someone in my household has the virus?
+Q: What should I do to prevent the spread of COVID-19 in my home?

-A: For people with underlying health conditions, including diabetes, healthy family members in the household should conduct themselves as if they were a significant risk to them.
-For example, they should be sure to wash their hands before feeding or caring for them.
-If possible, a protected space should be made available for vulnerable household members, and all utensils and surfaces should be cleaned regularly.
+A: For people with underlying health conditions, including diabetes, healthy family members in the household should take steps as if they were a significant risk to them.
+For example, they should be sure to:

 Q: Will COVID-19 impact my access to insulin and other diabetes supplies?